billy-moore-98/predictit/README.md

 The AWS infra is split into IAM, Lambdas and S3 modules.
 To set up the infrastructure you will need an AWS account and the AWS CLI set up with relevant credentials.
 Terraform documentation can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).

-To set up Terraform ensure you have created a ```terraform.tfvars``` file at the project root with an s3_bucket_name variable to name the bucket for storage.
+To set up Terraform ensure you have created a ```terraform.tfvars``` file at the project root with an `s3_bucket_name` variable to name the bucket for storage.
 Then run:
 ```bash
 terraform init
 ```

 ### Bootstrapping the Infra

-As a dependency exists between the ECR repos and the lambda functions as the functions use images within the repos.
+A dependency exists between the ECR repos and the lambda functions as the functions use the latest images within the repos.
 You therefore must first create the ECR repos.
 Follow these steps:

 1. Provision ECR repos only